lsrcz/summer-school-2021/README.md

 * `hint/`: If you get stuck on an exercise, peek into the corresponding hint file.
 Avoid looking in here if you want to avoid spoilers!

-* `solution/`: If you get really stuck, look for solutions here.
-Again, spoiler warning.

 * [exercises.md](exercises.md) is an index of the exercises.

 Files in a directory are numbered to indicate the order they're meant to be read.
-There is no chapter01/exercise17.dfy because there is a chapter01/demo17.
+There is no chapter01-basics/exercise17.dfy because there is a chapter01/demo17.